A Quick Guide to Your Toddler’s Speech and Language Development – 12 to 18 Months

 - responds to simple questions (“Where is daddy?” or “What do you want?”)

-- asks for things she wants using sounds or words
+- asks for things they want using sounds or words

 - looks at your face when talking to you